ScilifelabDataCentre/pathogens-portal/content/english/dashboards/serology_multidisease.md

 Proteins designed, expressed, purified, and characterised at KTH.
 They have been expressed either in HEK or CHO cells or in _E.scherichia coli_, and either as fragments or full-length proteins.

 **CONTACT??**

-## Ongoing work and collaborations

-The work of the project is now expanding into the area of the large families of flavivirus (e.g. the TBE (tick-borne encephalitis), Zikas, dengue, West Nile, and yellow fever viruses) and herpesvirus (e.g. Epstein–Barr virus, chickenpox (varicella), herpes simplex), and also adding bacterial respiratory infectious diseases such as tuberculosis.

-The project has is also collaborating with another SciLifeLab PLP project [“Systems-level immunomonitoring to unravel immune response to a novel pathogen”](/resources/immunomonitoring/), headed by Petter Brodin (Karolinska Institutet, KI) and Jochen Schwenk (KTH), to include a long range of commercially available antigens representing a large part of the Swedish vaccination program, see list below.
-These are listed in the table below.

-During the pandemic, the scarcity of reagents posed a major hindrance for testing.
-To ensure constant access to high-quality antigens in future, the project will produce all antigens in-house.
-This is done in close collaboration within the Department of Protein Science at KTH. Åsa Sivertsson at the Division of Systems Biology designs the protein and fragments to express.
-Sophia Hober and Hanna Tegel at the Division of Protein Technology at the KTH node of Protein Production Sweden (PPS), a national research infrastructure funded by the Swedish Research Council, express, purify and quality assure.

-The multi-disease serological assay is under constant development and will gradually be incorporated into the SciLifeLab infrastructure unit Autoimmunity and Serology Profiling, headed by Ronald Sjöberg.
-The goal is to provide a flexible and quickly adaptable assay for studies on seroprevalence available to both the Public Health Agency of Sweden and researchers.

-### Commercially available antigens

-The commercially available antigens provided by Peter Brodin (KI) and Jochen Schwenk (KTH) represent a significant portion of the Swedish vaccination program.

-## Variants of Protein

 <div class="table-responsive">
   <table id="variants" class="table table-hover" width="100%">